Sue Rushforth

 Additional information

 I love the power of music to make people feel as one and to bring a sense of well-being in challenging times.
-The voice can transcend language and geographical barriers and simply be a universal sound which, when joined up with others, then gives us a sense of balance and connection.
+The voice can transcend language and geographical barriers and, when shared with others, can nurture a sense of connection and belonging.

-2020 to date – connected with the wonderful Pip Wright, singing tenor with Levow an Bys and also weekly Songs with Spirit, Songs for the Soul, led by Pip in a sacred space.
+In 2020 I moved to SW Cornwall and connected with the wonderful Pip Wright, singing with Levow an Bys in Penzance and Songs with Spirit, Songs for the Soul.

 My choirs